filviu/blog/content/posts/2011/2011-05-25-mariadb-vs-mysql-short-benchmark.md

   - temp_on

 ---
 Considering switching from MySQL to MariaDB?
 Me too.
 I wanted to see if I can look towards any performance improvements (or drops).
-I don&#8217;t have high level needs, I&#8217;m sure more comprehensive tests exist.
+I don't have high level needs, I'm sure more comprehensive tests exist.
 This is simple run-all-tests.pl from sql-bench suite.
 The test machine was a CentOS VM with 2Gb RAM and 2 CPU cores assigned.

 **Mysql:**